synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramBaseEdgeLabelComponent.md

 editUrl: false
 next: false
 prev: false
-title: "BaseEdgeLabelComponent"
+title: "NgDiagramBaseEdgeLabelComponent"
 ---

-The `BaseEdgeLabelComponent` is responsible for displaying a label at a specific position along an edge.
+The `NgDiagramBaseEdgeLabelComponent` is responsible for displaying a label at a specific position along an edge.

 ## Example usage
 ```html